-The UCT Book Award recognises the publication of outstanding books written by members of staff.
+The UCT Book Award recognises outstanding books written by members of staff.

 Published works in any category, including monographs, textbooks, novels, collections and popular writing, are eligible for consideration by the Book Award Committee.
-Members of the university community may nominate books they consider to bring credit to UCT.
+Members of the university community may nominate books they think bring credit to UCT.

 Professor David Chidester of the Department of Religious Studies